AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 }
 ```

-The generated result is similar to the above, completing the process of creating a cover of the previously generated song.
+The generated result is similar to the above, completing the process of creating a cover of the originally generated song.

 ## Replace Section